zhaofeng-shu33/principal_sequence_of_partition/README.md

 Disabled by default.
 The binding requires boost-python library.
 To enable it, run `cmake` with `-DUSE_PYTHON=ON` To make it independent of boost dynamic library, static linking should be enabled in CMAKE configuration.
 To package the library, use `python setup.py bdist_wheel`.
-Install the package by `pip install info_cluster`, below is the prebuild binary packages:
+Install the package by `pip install --user info_cluster`.
+If your system cmake is called cmake3, you can use CMAKE=cmake3 pip install --user info_cluster`.
+Below is the prebuild
+binary packages:

 | Platform | py3.6 | py3.7 |